JuanPelusa/audiolusa-react-js/README.md

 The site provides simple and intuitive navigability. easy and descriptive specification of the products and simple way to carry out the purchase.

 Auth service functional with sign up, sign in.
+This creates a collection called "users" where the data of each user who registers is stored.
-Account info and my orders when you are logged in clicking over the email.
+Account information and my orders when logged in by clicking on the email.

+Contact page allows everyone who navigates the site to send messages with name, email and message to get any info with the site response.
+This contact message is stored in a collection named "contactMessages".

 # Project Development